 For students who are hoping to grow their family while in seminary, it can be hard to know where to turn for advice, or to find out how a specific school can support you.
-So to give you some candid information about family life at PTS, I met for coffee with Erika Tate and her eight-month-old daughter Fiona, to ask some questions about her experience.
+So to give you some candid information about family life at PTS, I met for coffee with Erika Tate ’17 MDiv and her young daughter Fiona, to ask some questions about her experience.
 Erika is an MDiv senior, and her husband Ryan is a PhD student at Rutgers University.
 Erika and Ryan moved to Princeton from Minnesota, and they live at the Charlotte Rachel Wilson (CRW) apartments.
 Erika is Catholic, and she is passionate about working with women and children in poverty.

 —Lauren Calvin Cooke ’17 MDiv

 What is your favorite thing about being a mom?